darrenwiens/wall_maker/README.md

-# Wall_Maker
+# wall_maker
-Make an effective and beautiful wall with Holoviews
+Make an effective and beautiful wall with Holoviews.